vivianzhang85/student/navigation/viviansblog.md

 This sprint helped me understand the language of programming.
 I learned the differences in syntax.
 Switching between JavaScript and Python also taught me how different languages can express similar ideas in slightly different ways.
 I became more confident reading and writing code, and I started to think like a problem solver instead of just a note-taker.

 **West Coast Travel Quest (UI Design Project):**
 This was the most creative sprints and my personal favorite overall.
+Despite our class falling slightly behind during the first few days of planning, we all perserved by calling multiple class meetings filled with pasionate discussion.
+I enjoyed seeing everyone pitch in their ideas, the discussions that ensued, and coming out with a great overall idea: a roadtrip.
 I loved designing the Travel Module within the West Coast Travel Quest project: a virtual road trip up the West Coast where I applied everything I’d learned to build an interactive user interface.
 I got to combine coding with creativity by integrating progress bars, buttons, hierarchy, and audio.
+While coding the module, we ran into some issues with local storage being difficult to integrate, but after a 2-hour long Cool Collaborators team meeting, we figured it out!
 This sprint helped me see how programming connects to real-world design and how front-end coding can make information both useful and beautiful.

 Overall, these three sprints connected technical learning with creativity and teamwork.
 They showed me that computer science isn’t just about writing code — it’s about designing experiences, solving problems, and building something meaningful from the ground up.